Press ESC to close

 1973 | England

-The tournament used the single round-robin format, with each match carrying 4 points for winning and 1 point for a tie or no result.
+The tournament used the single round-robin format, with each match carrying four points for winning and one point for a tie or no result.

 Since there was no knockout stage, the table toppers, England, lifted the title in 1973.
-England registered 5 wins from 6 matches, garnering 20 points to top the table.
+England registered five wins from six matches, garnering 20 points to top the table.

 1978 | Australia

 India, which had yet to make its ODI debut, hosted the second edition.
-Originally, 6 teams were invited to play, but only 4 teams — Australia, England, New Zealand, and India — participated in it.
+Originally, six teams were invited to play, but only four teams — Australia, England, New Zealand, and India — participated in it.

 The 1978 edition also followed the same single round-robin format similar to that of the previous edition.
 At the end of the group stage, Australia emerged as the table toppers undefeated and got their hands on their maiden World Cup title.